dan-weaver/alext/src/pages/issues/equality.md

 individuals who have sacrificed and served our country in the military should remain able to do so, regardless of sexual orientation or gender identity.

-In short, Alex will always uphold the American values of tolerance and respect and will keep fighting until every American can grow up and live their life safely and free from discrimination with equal access to everything our country has to offer.
+In short, Alex will always uphold the American values of tolerance and respect and will keep fighting until every American can grow up and live their life safely and free from discrimination, with equal access to everything our country has to offer.